 Stability was eventually restored and the country gained independence in 2002.
 But life remains difficult.
 Isolated communities have few of life’s essentials and surface transport can be slow and dangerous.
 In December 2012, the UN and Australian Army withdrew peace-keeping forces from Timor-Leste, along with all their aircraft.
 Many airstrips were closed.

-Our programme began in 2007 and MAF is one of two regular domestic airlines operating in the country.
+Our program began in 2007 and MAF is one of two regular domestic airlines operating in the country.
 Based in a country of 1.3 million people, demand for MAF’s services continues to grow.

 Our flights also enable Christian NGOs to assist people living with disabilities in remote areas.
 We often transport medical professionals, including cardiologists and eye specialists to Oecusse hospital, located in a hard to reach area.
 MAF Timor-Leste flies the staff of many organisations that are working here, who are seeking to improve the health, education and well being of it’s people.